-Brian J. Graber, Ltd., is a Chicago food safety whistleblower lawyer representing employees retaliated against for reporting food safety violations.
+Brian J. Graber, Ltd., is a food safety whistleblower lawyer representing Illinois and Michigan employees retaliated against for reporting food safety violations.
 In Illinois, employees retaliated against for reporting food safety violations have protections under Illinois and federal whistleblower laws.

 FDA Food Safety Modernization Act’s Whistleblower Protections

 The FDA Food Safety Modernization Act’s Whistleblower Protections, (FSMA), is a federal law protecting employees from retaliation for making complaints about food safety or other violations of the Federal Food, Drug, and Cosmetic Act, (FD&C Act).

 Under the FSMA, 21 U.S.C.
 399d(a), no entity engaged in the manufacture, processing, packaging, transporting, distribution, reception, holding or importation of food may discharge or discriminate against any employee with respect to compensation, terms, conditions, or privileges of employment because that employee engaged in certain statutorily protected activities.
 The U.S. Department of Labor/OSHA investigates violations of the FSMA Whistleblower Protections.

 What Employers Are Covered By The FSMA Whistleblower Act?

 The FSMA applies to any “entity” engaged in the manufacture, processing, packing, transporting, distribution, reception, holding, or importation of food.
 The FSMA does not define the terms “manufacture, processing, packing, transporting, distribution, reception, holding, or importation.
 OSHA relies on the Food and Drug Administrations definitions in interpreting these terms in administering the FSMA Whistleblower Protections.